nolawnchairs/eslint-plugin/src/rules/no-iife/README.md

 The rule takes the following configuration options:

 * `autoFixFunctionName` - The name of the function to use when auto-fixing an anonymous IIFE.
-The default is `autoFixedFn`, and should be refactored to a meaningfule name.
+The default is `autoFixedFn`, and should be refactored to a meaningful name.

 ```js
 {